Second Chance (Shinedown song): Chart performance

-"Second Chance" is, by far, Shinedown's biggest hit to date.
+"Second Chance" is Shinedown's biggest hit to date.
 It reached the top spot on Billboards Hot Mainstream Rock Tracks on December 27, 2008, then hit number one on the Hot Modern Rock Tracks on February 14, 2009 and marked the first time the band had topped multiple charts.

 On June 20, 2009, "Second Chance" reached number one on the Hot Adult Top 40 Tracks chart, almost nine months after its original release.
-When this happened, the song became the third to top the Modern Rock, Mainstream Rock, and Adult Top 40 charts joining the songs "One Headlight" by The Wallflowers and "Boulevard of Broken Dreams" by Green Day.
+When this happened, the song became the third to top the Modern Rock, Mainstream Rock, and Adult Top 40 charts, joining the songs "One Headlight" by the Wallflowers and "Boulevard of Broken Dreams" by Green Day.

 On the Billboard Hot 100, it peaked at number seven, making it not only their first (and, to date, only) top 40 single to date ("I Dare You" was their first Hot 100 single in 2006), but also their first top 10 single.
-It's also their debut single on the Hot Adult Contemporary Tracks chart, debuting at number 29.
+It was also their debut single on the Hot Adult Contemporary Tracks chart, debuting at number 29.
 On Mainstream Top 40 radio, the song has done exceptionally well for a rock song, peaking within the top three there at number three.
 It is their first charting single on the Canadian Hot 100 as well, so far peaking at number 32.

 Overall, "Second Chance" is Shinedown's third of sixteen singles to top the Hot Mainstream Rock Tracks chart to date, having spent 10 weeks at number one beginning December 27, 2008.
 On the Hot Modern Rock Tracks chart, it is their only number one single to date, having spent three non-consecutive weeks at number one beginning February 14, 2009.
-It was also their only number one single to date on the Hot Adult Top 40 Tracks chart having spent seven consecutive weeks at number one beginning June 20, 2009 which is three weeks less than the song's stay on the Mainstream Rock chart and four weeks longer than the song's stay on the Modern Rock chart.
+It was also their only number one single to date on the Hot Adult Top 40 Tracks chart, having spent seven consecutive weeks at number one beginning June 20, 2009, which is three weeks less than the song's stay on the Mainstream Rock chart and four weeks longer than the song's stay on the Modern Rock chart.